‘Turn yourself in’: Father of woman wanted in attack, robbery of elderly woman speaks out

 “It was very heartbreaking,” Bill Brown said as he explained what it was like when he saw his daughter’s picture released by Quincy police earlier this week.

-Kayla Noel-Brown was an accomplice to a robbery in which a man attacked 92-year-old Doris Prendiville outside her Wollaston apartment building on Sunday morning, according to police.
+Kayla Noel-Brown is considered an accomplice to a robbery in which a man attacked 92-year-old Doris Prendiville outside her Wollaston apartment building on Sunday morning, according to police.

 The attacker was caught on video pushing Prendiville, before throwing her and her walker to the ground.
 Prendiville suffered a broken sternum and her purse was stolen.
 Noel-Brown was spotted with the attacker just before the incident.

 “Watching the video of the woman falling down was insane.
-It’s not the way she was brought up,” Brown said.
+It’s not the way she was brought up,” Brown said of his daughter.

 Police tell 7News that Brown’s daughter is a “person of interest” in the robbery.